 - Actively seeking suitable work, unless we've told you otherwise.

 - Registered for work with a WorkSource employment center or local employment center (if living outside of Washington)

-You do not have to look for work if you are approved:
+You do not have to look for work if:

 *If you are a member of a full-referral union that is recognized by us, you do not have to seek work outside your union as long as you continue to be registered with and actively seek work through your union.